2023 APS graduate information sessions:

 Application decisions will begin to be made as soon as applications are complete.
-Offers of admission are generally made between mid-January and mid-February.
+Offers of admission are generally made between late-January and mid-February.

 Matriculating students are given an oral preliminary interview prior to the beginning of the fall semester of their first year.
 Students review their background with their academic advisor and other faculty whose research is related to the student's interests.
 Courses and possible research advisors are suggested to the student.